 Credit cards can be a powerful tool for building your credit score and earning rewards like cash back.
 But if you’re not paying off the entire statement balance every month, then you’ll end up paying interest on the things you buy.

 It’s imperative that you don’t spend more on your credit card than you can pay off by the time the bill is due, but it’s not always possible to avoid taking out debt — particularly after such a tumultuous year.
+It’s difficult to handle debt while unemployed, for example.

 Make a goal of paying off your credit card statement balance each month so you can reap the rewards of using a credit card without paying interest.
 If you can’t pay the entire balance, you should still try to make more than the minimum payment.
-If you’re having trouble keeping up with your credit card spending, then you might consider credit counseling or debt consolidation.
+If you’re having trouble keeping up with your credit card spending, then you might consider debt counseling or debt consolidation.

 7. Consolidate all your debt with a personal loan

-A debt consolidation loan is simply a personal loan used to repay one or multiple debts with better terms.
-The goal of consolidating debt with a loan is to get all of your bills in one place and to reduce the cost of credit over time by securing a lower APR than what you’re currently paying.
+A debt consolidation loan is a personal loan used to repay one or multiple debts with better terms.
+The benefit of consolidating debt with a loan is to get all of your bills in one place and to reduce the cost of credit over time by securing a lower APR than what you’re currently paying.

 | Save money with a lower APR